 - With the Free Application for Federal Student Aid (FAFSA), you can apply for financial aid even before applying to King’s.
 The FAFSA opens October 1.

 - Our school code is 040953.
 By March 15, submit your application or let us know if you won’t be using the FAFSA.

 - New York State residents should also complete the Tuition Assistance Program application at the end of the FAFSA.

 - If you have submitted your FAFSA and have been accepted to King’s, then we are already working on your financial aid package.
 We award financial aid on a rolling basis starting in November.

 - Once you receive your package, review it with your admissions counselor.

 If you’re applying for need-based financial aid from King’s or from the federal government, the Free Application for Federal Student Aid (FAFSA) is required.
-You may be selected to participate in the FAFSA verification process, and if so, you will receive a notification from the Student Financial Services Team and should submit your documents by May 1 for a Fall semester start.
+Be sure to include our school code, which is 040953.
+You may be selected to participate in the FAFSA verification process, and if so, you will receive a notification from the Student Financial Services Team and should submit your documents by April 15 for a Fall semester start.